CityOfStanton/Kiosk-Client/README.md

 ## Contributing

 We encourage anyone to contribute features or bug fixes.
 Simply raise an issue, then use that thread to let people know what you're working on.
-This coordinate work so two people aren't working on the same problem at any given time.
+This coordinates work so two people aren't working on the same problem at the same time.

 **Note:** PR builds will fail the pipeline check if you're contributing from a fork.
 This due to a [security restriction in Azure Pipelines](https://docs.microsoft.com/en-us/azure/devops/pipelines/repos/github?view=azure-devops&tabs=yaml#access-restrictions).
 A repository owner will verify your commit builds and passes tests once it has been merged with the [develop branch](https://github.com/CityOfStanton/Kiosk-Client/tree/develop).